5. Scalaz Typeclasses

 from a single value.

-traverse is useful for rearranging type constructors.
-If you find
+.sequence is useful for rearranging type constructors.
+If we have an F[G[_]]

 5.1 Agenda

 This chapter is longer than usual and jam-packed with information: it is perfectly reasonable to attack it over several sittings.
-You are not expected to remember everything (doing so would require super-human powers) so treat this chapter as a way of knowing where to look for more information.
+Remembering everything would require super-human powers, so treat this chapter as a way of knowing where to look for more information.

-Notably absent are typeclasses that extend Monad, which get their
+Notably absent are typeclasses that extend Monad.
+They get their own chapter

 Scalaz uses code generation, not simulacrum.
 However, for brevity, we present